-SEC-045: COVID-19 Health & Safety Requirement – Face Masks, Physical Distancing, Events and Gatherings, and Visitors
+SEC-045: COVID-19 Health & Safety Requirements – Vaccination, Testing, Face Masks, Events and Gatherings, and Visitors

-The University is committed to providing a safe environment in which to teach, perform research, work, learn and study.
-Because the Coronavirus (COVID-19) can spread quickly and cause widespread illness and death, the University has established requirements for face coverings, physical distancing, events and gatherings, and visitors to the University in order to protect faculty, staff, students, and contractors (vendors who have a contractual relationship with the University) from potential exposure to this disease.
+The University is committed to providing a safe environment in which to teach, perform research, work, learn, and study.
+Because coronavirus (COVID-19) can spread quickly and cause widespread illness and death, the University has established requirements and recommendations for vaccination, testing, face coverings, events and gatherings, and visitors to the University to protect faculty, staff, and students from potential exposure to this disease.
 The University strongly encourages that all members of the University community get vaccinated and boosted as soon as they are eligible.

 Event or Gathering: